 And He did.

-At just the right moment, He turned my attention back to this dream and showed me that while it had seemed impossible before, now it was very much within my reach.
+At just the right moment, God turned my attention back to this dream and showed me that while it had seemed impossible before, it was now very much within my reach.

 Abraham waited 25 years.
 How long has it been for you?
 God sometimes asks me.

 I am genuinely thankful for the waiting because it stretches and proves my faith.
-I may say I trust Him, but only during the wait do I find out whether I really do.
-In the waiting He teaches me patience, compassion, appreciation.
+I may say I trust God, but only during the wait do I find out whether I really do.
+In the waiting God teaches me patience, compassion, and appreciation.

-Watch me do it, He said to me long ago.
+Watch me do it, God said to me long ago.

 So I’m watching.
 I’m waiting.
 I’m sowing in my prayers.
 And one day, I’m going to reap.

-When God gives promises, He means what He says.
+When God makes promises, God means what He says.
 It’s not a mere character-building exercise.
 He is giving us something real to take hold of.
 Real hope.

-Discernment is always required when listening for His voice.
+Discernment is always required when listening for God’s voice.
 It is possible to hear wrong.
-We must be wary of making idols of His promises or of grasping so tightly to His words that our requests become demands.
-Our belief in His goodness should never be contingent on circumstances.
+We must be wary of making idols of God’s promises or of grasping so tightly to God’s words that our requests become demands.
+Our belief in God’s goodness should never be contingent on circumstances.

 Sometimes, however, it’s not a matter of discernment, but of perseverance.

 While the promises may not float in on a cloud or appear in a miraculous poof, they will come.
-They aren’t as far away as they seem.
+While they may require our participation, patience, and initiative, they are not as far away as they seem.
 You may not see any signs of their coming yet, but one day you will look up and realize that what you once thought impossible is already within reach.